B3RTL1M/unitTranslater/README.md

 # unitTranslater
-Tool en C++ to calculate different kind of units
+Tool in C++ to calculate different kind of units